 How to Get Here: To reach Sliding Rock, travel north along Highway 276 about 7.7 miles from the intersection of Highways 276, 64 and 280 in Brevard.
-There is a $2 pass per person but season passes are also available for $25.
+You'll pay to enter (small fee); a season's pass pays off in about 10 visits.

 More Info: www.ncwaterfalls.com